 Parents who may have concerns or questions regarding displacement are encouraged to reach out to the registration offices at their local school district.
 Those offices will work in coordination with the other area schools to ensure the student’s needs are addressed.

 A list of area schools and districts, as well as information about contacting those schools, can be found here.

 The school representatives said that displacement numbers are still being tallied and that they should know more information as open registration and enrollment continues throughout the district in the weeks leading up to school being back in session.

 Families that have been identified have been working with the schools throughout the summer in preparation.

 No final decisions or plans were finalized from the talks but those involved believe this is the first of many steps the schools will be taking to guarantee the needs of their districts as they continue to deal with tornado recovery.

 Officials said that is vital each district work together throughout this process and that each district sharing information and strategies is the key to recovery.

 “It’s the fact that we’ve got another set of eyes looking out for our kids,” said Howard.
 “We’re all looking out for each other.
-It’s unfortunate that a situation like this has to happen for districts to have these positive conversations, but [this meeting] is definitely a good thing.”Grab the FREE WDTN News App for iPhone or Android.
+It’s unfortunate that a situation like this has to happen for districts to have these positive conversations, but [this meeting] is definitely a good thing.”Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.